Working together to make a difference...

 Valve Work

-- Along with research into aortic surgery, valve research explores the surgical repair, non-invasive repair or replacement of valves within the heart.
+Along with research into aortic surgery, valve research explores the surgical repair, non-invasive repair or replacement of valves within the heart.
 Valves help hold and push blood through the four ventricles of the heart and into/out of the lungs.
-Professors Wilson and Vallely, along with Professor Ng from the Heart Research Institute, have a continuing commitment to research into valve disease with a focus being the elderly patient and transcatheter aortic valve implantation (TAVI).
 The area of research has some crossover with aortic root reconstruction surgery and approaches to these types of surgery involves understanding patient risk factors, types of surgery best suited to that patient and perfecting surgical skills.

 Lung Cancer Work

-- Dr Michael Seco and Dr Matheus Carelli are currently developing a comprehensive lung and thoracic surgery database at Royal Prince Alfred Hospital.
-This will involve the collection of data on patients undergoing lung cancer resections and other major chest operations.
+Dr Michael Seco and Dr Matheus Carelli developed a comprehensive lung and thoracic surgery database at Royal Prince Alfred Hospital in 2018.
+It is a proficient tool used to collect comprehensive data on patients undergoing lung cancer resections and major chest surgeries.
 Databases for these patients provide invaluable information about surgical practices, patient recovery and outcome, and quality control.
-The cardiac surgery database at Royal Prince Alfred Hospital has been in use for over a decade and continues to stem multiple analyses and publications each year, and it is hoped the thoracic database will have a similar impact.
+The cardiac surgery database at Royal Prince Alfred Hospital has been in use for over twenty years and continues to stem multiple analyses and publications each year.
+The thoracic database is proving to have a similar impact.
 This work will also form the basis of a comparable nation-wide database.

 Emerging Research